Flee (2021) Film Review

 Jonas and Amin.

 Danish director Jonas Poher Rasmussen has been a friend of Amin Nawabi since they were teenagers.
 They attended the same school in Denmark.
-Amin has always been guarded and extremely private.
+Amin has always been guarded and highly private.
 However, now that he is about to marry his partner, Kasper, Amin has decided to open up to Jonas.
 For the first time, he will share his hidden past and how he fled Afghanistan with his mother, older brother, and two sisters.

 The Soviet Withdrawal in 1989.

-After nine years of occupation, the Soviets began to withdraw their troops in 1988 leaving the Afghan people to be “governed” by the mujahideen and their strict Islamic Codes.
+After nine years of occupation, the Soviets began to withdraw their troops in 1988, leaving the Afghan people to be “governed” by the mujahideen and their strict Islamic Codes.
 These codes outlined their disdain for education, particularly the education of women.
 Over the next few years, the mujahideen would morph into the Taliban.
-The Mujahideen had already killed Amin’s father a pilot and, being part of the educated middle class, his remaining family would be directly targeted as well.
+The Mujahideen had already killed Amin’s father, a pilot, and, being part of the educated middle class, his remaining family would be directly targeted as well.

 Stranded in Moscow

 They barely make it to Moscow since Russia is the only country that would grant them an exit visa.
 But that was just the beginning of their misery.
 In Moscow, they were stuck without the proper papers and at the mercy of the ultra-corrupt Russian police.
 Believe me when I tell you that the Russian authorities do NOT come across well in this film.
-They must wait until an older brother in Sweden can raise enough money to pay smugglers to get them out of Russia and into some Western European country.
-The cruelty and selfishness of the smuggler rival that of the Russian police.
+They must wait until an older brother in Sweden can raise enough money to pay smugglers to get them out of Russia and into some Western European country—the cruelty and selfishness of the smuggler rival that of the Russian police.
 After years of “rotting” in Moscow, Amin eventually makes it to Denmark.

 An offer that Rasmussen could not refuse.